gold star for USAHOF

-Dolph Camilli began his Major League career with the Chicago Cubs, but it was his second team, the Philadelphia Phillies, where he proved that he was an everyday player.
-The Dodgers took notice and traded for him, feeling that he had another level in him.
-They were right.
+Dolph Camilli began his Major League career with the Chicago Cubs, but it was with his second team, the Philadelphia Phillies, that he proved he was an everyday player.
+The Dodgers took notice and traded for him, feeling that he had another level within him.
+They were right, as across six seasons in Brooklyn, he served as the premier run-producer for Leo Durocher’s squad.

 With the Dodgers, Camilli batted .270 with 139 Home Runs and 809 Hits.